divan/expvarmon/README.md

     import _ "expvar"

 and note the port your app is listening on.
-It it's not, just add two lines:
+If it's not, just add two lines:

     import "net/http"
     ...